 - Your first follow up appointment with your doctor will be within 3-7 days of your surgery.
 At this visit, a new sterile dressing will be re-applied, and you will be placed in a walking boot.
-You can begin full weightbearing in the boot.
+You can begin weight bearing in the boot slowly as tolerated.
 You will take the boot off to shower and to sleep. - Continue to elevate 18-20 hours per day.
 It is critical to elevate as much as possible while the skin is healing.
-If you have been cleared to return to work, you will still need to elevate throughout the day. - This is typically used for 7 days following your surgery. - If surgery was performed to your right foot, your doctor may clear you for driving after 2 weeks.
+If you have been cleared to return to work, you will still need to elevate throughout the day. - If surgery was performed to your right foot, your doctor may clear you for driving after 2 weeks.
 Do not drive in the walking boot.
-Use a rigid sandal or the post op shoe that was given to you the day of surgery. - "Electrical" pains and swelling is normal.
-This may persist for several weeks and sometimes months following surgery.
+Use a rigid sandal or the post op shoe that was given to you the day of surgery.